ankitpokhrel/wp-dev/README.md

 ---------------|------------------------------------------------------------------------------------------------------------------------------|-----------------------
 host           | Host name.
 This entry should also be made inside `/etc/hosts`                                                                |
 source         | Git source for the project to clone from                                                                                     |
+clone          | Existing project to clone from                                                                                               |
 version        | WordPress version                                                                                                            | latest
 title          | WordPress site title                                                                                                         | defaults from `app_env`
 admin_user     | WordPress admin user                                                                                                         | defaults from `app_env`